chichiwang/notes/paradigms/overview/README.md

 * 8 boxes contain 2 paradigms with different names but the same set of concepts
 * An arrow between two boxes represents the concept(s) that have to be added to go from one paradigm to the next
 * Concepts are the basic, primitive elements used to construct the paradigms
+* When a language is mentioned under a paradigm it means that the designers intended part of the language to support the paradigm without interference from other paradigms
+  * It does not mean that there is a perfect fit between the language and the paradigm
+* The taxonomy diagram shows two important properties of paradigms
+  * Whether they have observable nondeterminism
+  * How strongly they support state

 Often two paradigms that seem quite different differ by just one concept (for example: functional programming vs. object-oriented programming).

+A paradigm almost always has to be turing complete to be practical.

 **Note**: This taxonomy contains a lot of information and warrants careful examination.